-Painting a faucet – 3 month update.
+Painting a faucet – 3-month update

 There is slight wear on the handle, and a little paint has chipped away on the base of both handles.

-It was really easy to touch up with a small brush, and overall I’m excited with how well they have held up.
+It was really easy to touch up with a small brush, and overall I am pleased with how well they have held up.
 This faucet sees a LOT of use.
 It’s the bathroom on our main floor, and our family and guests use it.
 Also, I don’t mess around with germs, so this faucet has seen lots of Scrubbing Bubbles.
 Now that I feel confident about how the paint has held up on the faucet, I painted the faucets in our master bath and my boys’ bathroom.
 This time, I did use a primer.

 It is Rust-Oleum and easy to use.
 Now, I know you’re not supposed to spray paint inside, but it makes it SO much easier.
 You MUST make sure you prep the faucet/sink area before you prime and paint.